gbernuetz/sdbs_service/README.md

-# sdbs_service
+# SDBS service
-Service for Simple Dashboard Solution App
+Service for Simple Dashboard App

 This is the service component for the Simple Dashboard Solution für ServiceNow.
-The dashboard itself will be available for iPhone and iPad in the Apple App Store sone.
+The dashboard itself is available for iPhone and iPad in the Apple App Store.